 Slightly less trendy, the down-to-earth area around the southern railway station Südkreuz has also been developed.
 Südkreuz Offices by Hadi Teherani Architects und pbp (prasch buken partner) has residential and business space in this well connected and up-and-coming part of town.

 You are an entrepreneur and looking for a suitable location in Berlin?
 Our real estate portal provides an overview of the commercial real estate and spaces offered by public sector and private owners.

 The city continues to evolve

-Berlin’s growth continues to skyrocket and, as big-name overseas developers look to secure increasingly larger holdings, more new locations, particularly those convenient to transport hubs, are emerging.
+Berlin’s growth continues to skyrocket.
+As big-name overseas developers look to secure increasingly larger holdings, more new locations, particularly those convenient to transport hubs, are emerging.

-Alongside investment opportunities, Berlin's culture and the overall quality of life and importantly cost of living play a big role in the city's appeal.
-With the UK possibly losing tech talent to Brexit, friendlier locales like Berlin appear even more attractive to adventurous entrepreneurs.
-The capital's open attitude and cool image appeal to a young, tech-savvy crowd, along with the relatively low residential rents and affordable cost of living.
+Alongside investment opportunities, Berlin's culture and the overall quality of life and affordable cost of living play a big role in the city's appeal.
+The German capital's open attitude and cool image appeal to a young, tech-savvy crowd, as do the relatively low residential rents and comparatively high standard of living.

 If you need support, Berlin Partner is here to help.
-You can find a load of information on our Business Location Center Berlin website or – if you have a special request or don't know where to start – please contact:
+You can find a load of information on our Business Location Center Berlin website.
+If you have a specific request or just don't know where to start – please contact:

 Would you like to find out more about the economy in Berlin or funding opportunities?
 Interested in doing business in Berlin?